openintents/openintents.github.io/_intent_specs/org.openintents.action.UPSIDE_DOWN.md

 The text is usually a selection, if the selection is empty, the whole text, i.e. before and after the caret is processed.

-This action is usually launched with the following category:
+This action is usually launched with mime type `text/plain` and the following category:
 ```
 org.openintents.category.TEXT_SELECTION_ALTERNATIVE
 ```